dougbutner/web-4/README.md

 As more and more individuals and societies are reconsidering the place of **government, censorship, centralization and federated power**, web 3 has emerged as a powerful, provable option to shape the evolution of information and society on planet Earth.

 A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games](https://www.stateofthedapps.com/rankings/category/games).
-While web 2 and web 3 can operate independently, web 3 enhances the abilities of web 2.
+While web 2 and web 3 can operate independently.
+Web 3 appenhances the abilities of web 2, as any web 2 website can tokenize to access web 3 features.
 Similarly, web 3 and web 4 can operate independently, but it makes the most sense for web 4 to be built on blockchains to gain the benefits of reliability and transparency.

 ## Guiding Philosophy
 Web 4 seeks to implement [biomimetic](https://biomimicry.org/what-is-biomimicry/) systems in **harmony with the universe itself** by replicating nature: the **abundance** of the Sun, rising **entropy**, and the **equality** of each human being.